puppetlabs/puppetserver/documentation/config_file_puppetserver.markdown

 > **Note:** Under most conditions, you won't change the default settings for `master-conf-dir` or `master-code-dir`.
 However, if you do, also change the equivalent Puppet settings (`confdir` or `codedir`) to ensure that commands like `puppet cert` and `puppet module` use the same directories as Puppet Server.
 You must also specify the non-default `confdir` when running commands, since that setting must be set before Puppet tries to find its config file.

-* The `jruby-puppet` settings configure the interpreter:
+* The `jruby-puppet` settings configure the interpreter.

+    > **Deprecation Note:** Puppet Server 5.0 removed the `compat-version` setting, which is incompatible with JRuby 1.7.27, and the service won't start if `compat-version` is set.
+To use Ruby 2.x with Puppet Server, enable Puppet Server 5.x's JRuby 9k support by assigning the `JRUBY_JAR` environment variable.
+See [Puppet Server Configuration](./configuration.markdown) for details.

     * `ruby-load-path`: The location where Puppet Server expects to find Puppet, Facter, and other components.